zibler/blog/2021-02/colemak.md

 Today I also observed an interesting thing.
 I noticed that I struggle a bit when having to type acronyms or abbreviations.
 The reason is that these are mostly capitalized.
 I use the shift key in many instances to type the upper case characters.
 The Colemak layout seems to be a bit more even between characters typed with the left and right hands.
 This means I must alternate between left and right shift keys.
 I used to do this with QWERTY (there we go...) without much trouble, but it seemed that in some cases I could hold the shift key down and type a few characters before having to alternate.
 Just an observation I guess.
 Not impossible to overcome, but the rhythms are certainly different in Colemak.

 Now to testing.
-As I said before most of my testing now a days is typing some sort of quote or paragraph from a book.
+As I said before, most of my testing nowadays is typing some sort of quote or paragraph from a book.
 My thinking is that it resembles real life typing a bit closer.
 The statistics from the last week are:

 Average: 57 wpm
 Tests completed: 105